-The Teen Conference Planning Committee (TCPC) offers the chance for young people and adults to come together and develop the Teen Conference.
-The TCPC meets every other month to discuss important aspects of the conference such as: theme, t-shirt design, workshops, the keynote speaker, and other parts of the day to ensure that it is youth friendly and fun!
-If you would like to be involved with the TCPC please connect with your transition worker or Shannon Saxby at shannon.saxby@maine.edu or 207-780-5832.
+The Teen Conference Planning Committee (TCPC) offers the chance for young people and adults to come together and plan the Teen Conference.
+The TCPC meets every other month on zoom to discuss important aspects of the conference such as: theme, t-shirt design, workshops, keynote speaker, and other parts of the day to ensure that it is youth friendly and fun!
+If you would like to be involved with the TCPC please connect with your transition worker or Lily Maass at maineylat@gmail.com